 A common thinking is that digital is equal to digital, however this is only the case if the data in the received file is "bit-perfect" to the playback file.
-However, this often isn't the case if you are using a computer as a source.
-In a computer the data signal has to pass many stages of input and output before the signal will be outputted via the USB connection to the USB-DAC.
+However, this often not the case if you are using a PC as a source.
+In a PC the data signal has to pass many stages of input and output before the signal will be outputted via the USB connection to the USB-DAC.